Coedice/enchiridion/README.md

 # Enchiridion

-A new Flutter project for a reader app for the Enchiridion of Epictetus.
+A Flutter app for the Enchiridion of Epictetus, an anchient handbook to the philosophy of Stoicism.